idspopd - Fotolia

-“Very few [workloads] need object,” says Ian Richardson, head of technical sales at Tectrade, a storage value added reseller.
+“Very few [workloads] need object,” says Ian Richardson, head of technical sales at Tectrade, a storage value-added reseller.
 “Object is typically a viable option at scale, usually 500TB to 1PB-plus.
 This is where other systems are reaching their limits or you’re forced to use the top model of a product family.”

 “There’s growing acceptance of object storage as a software-defined storage 'underlay', which is then consumed mostly in the form of files and blocks,” says Freeform Dynamics’ Betts.

-“You hear this kind of thing from within the skilled Ceph community with CephFS and RBD, for example, but naturally commercial vendors are doing it too; adding native front-end file and block access to an object store, rather than relying on gateways or emulation.”
+“You hear this kind of thing from within the skilled Ceph community with CephFS and RBD, for example, but naturally commercial suppliers are doing it too; adding native front-end file and block access to an object store, rather than relying on gateways or emulation.”

 In this way, object technology becomes just another storage tool, on premises or off.

 The object storage market

 IDC’s 2018 MarketScape report lists 13 suppliers of on-premise object storage, split between software only, hardware and mixed suppliers, as well as specialists and established enterprise suppliers.